bitcointxoko/guides/en/lnurlw-card.md

 💡 NTAG2* cards allow you to write **one** link onto them.
 They can for example act as a business card containing the URL to the company's website.
 NTAG424 cards not only have bigger memory but also something called a SUN parameter which allows web server authentication, which adds more security to your payments.
 The latter type of cards can also be made into [BoltCards](https://boltcard.org/).

 ### 1. Activate extension
 Open your LNbits wallet.
-Activate the Withdraw Links extension from the toolbar and go to the extension.
+Activate the `Withdraw Links` extension from the toolbar and go to the extension.

 ### 2. Create withdraw link
-On the LNURLw extension page, choose `Advanced Withdraw Link(s).`
+On the `Withdraw Links` extension page, choose `Advanced Withdraw Link(s).`

 Choose the wallet from which the sats will be withdrawn.
 You probably want to separate this from your main LNbits wallet.
 To do this you can first create a new LNbits wallet from going to the toolbar and choosing `+ Add a new wallet`, then depositing some sats in the newly created wallet.